KartikTalwar/uber.py/README.md

 Right now we're in this weird stage where we have services that are insanely popular, yet lack even the most basic of APIs.

 That kinda sucks.
-Let'ss change that.
+Let's change that.

 This library strives to act as a reference for other libraries, and expose as much functionality of the API as possible.